revolut-engineering/revolut-checkout-example/card-pop-up-example/README.md

 > [!NOTE]
 > For further details about the code and the SDK's behaviour, please refer to the inline comments in the code.

-### Order management

-In this example, the order management process is left out, as it is entirely up to you to implement according to your specific requirements.
-For guidance and inspiration, please refer to our [`revolut-pay-example`](../revolut-pay-example), which demonstrates one way to handle order creation and management.

-Additionally, check out our [API explorer](https://developer.revolut.com/docs/merchant/merchant-api) for code examples in various languages to help you integrate and develop with the Revolut Merchant API.

 ## Requirements